siteorigin/siteorigin-north/readme.txt

 == Changelog ==

+= 1.6.7 - 27 February 2019 =
+* Removed Jetpack Responsive Videos support in favour of FitVids.

 = 1.6.6 - 1 February 2019 =
 * Changed the scaling logo behaviour to only scale after scroll.
 * Ensured the sticky header sentinel is responsive.